MicrosoftDocs/azure-dev-docs/articles/java/ai/get-started-app-chat-template.md

 * [Demo video](https://aka.ms/azai/java/video)

-By following the instructions in this article, you will:
+By following the instructions in this article, you develop the following|:

 - Deploy a chat app to Azure.
 - Get answers about employee benefits.